hexojs/site/source/docs/one-command-deployment.md

 Step 2: Deploy your Hexo Site to Zeabur

 To deploy your Hexo site to Zeabur, you need a Git repository to save your hexo site codes and files, make sure is has been pushed to a Git repository.
+(Zeabur only support GitHub now)

 Open [Zeabur Dashboard](https://dash.zeabur.com), follow the [create a new service instructions](https://zeabur.com/docs/get-started) and select your Hexo repository, then click the `Deploy` button.